Looking for the best hikes in Anchorage, Alaska? From city views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.

 Difficulty: Moderate

 This Anchorage hiking trail starts at the Glen Alps Trailhead.
 The trail follows Powerline Pass before dropping down into the valley.
-You’ll cross a bridge and follow a wooden boardwalk before making your way up the steep gully.

 Read the full trail guide: Hike Little O’Malley Peak